WordPress/openverse/documentation/packages/openverse_attribution/index.md

-# `ov-attribution`
+# `openverse-attribution`

-`ov-attribution` is a Python library that provides utilities related to open licenses, tools, and attribution.
+`openverse-attribution` is a Python library that provides utilities related to open licenses, tools, and attribution.

 Refer to the in-code documentation for more in-depth information about each property and function.